 Carbon trading in the compliance carbon markets is regulated by specific jurisdictions pursuant to regional legislation or trading of carbon credits can be voluntary as in the voluntary carbon markets.
 When regulated (e.g. under the EU ETS and in the WCI (Western Climate Initiative) cap-and-trade programs), governments compel emitters to reduce their GHG emissions through technological improvements or through the purchase of carbon credits.
 It is an identified risk factor that new legislation may arise in certain jurisdictions that may render the Company's business plan and knowledge obsolete with respect to carbon credits.
-With respect to the voluntary trade of carbon credits, there is a significant risk that certain voluntary purchasers of carbon credits may elect to cease the purchase of carbon credits for various reasons that are inherent to their business plans, or because of changing economic, political contexts or other conditions that cannot be controlled by the management of the Company.
+For example, in January 2025, an executive order was implemented by the United Sates government that commenced the process of withdrawing the United States from all agreements, pacts, accords, or similar commitments made under the UNFCCC, including the Paris Agreement, which could potentially result in a potentially significant decrease in aggregate demand for carbon credits from United States-based businesses and organizations.
+With respect to the voluntary trade of carbon credits, there is also a significant risk that certain voluntary purchasers of carbon credits may elect to cease the purchase of carbon credits for various reasons that are inherent to their business plans, or because of changing economic, political contexts or other conditions that cannot be controlled by the management of the Company.
 If and to the extent such events materialize, carbon credits may no longer be saleable at prices the Company expects or at all.
 Also see the risk factors "Reduced demand for carbon credits".